 Udall Scholarships are awarded to students who have demonstrated commitment to careers related to the environment including policy, engineering, science, education, urban planning and renewal, business, health, justice, economics, tribal public policy Native American health care, and other related fields.

 Luther's nomination is required.
-If interested, contact Terry Sparkes, Director of College Honors, or faculty in Environmental Studies for more information on applying.
+If interested, contact the Dean's Office or faculty in Environmental Studies for more information on applying.

 The national application deadline is typically mid-February.
 Luther's internal deadline for receipt of all application materials is two weeks prior to that date.